Click on a name for bio.

 Nancy Dalton

 Nancy Dalton is the Head of Community Partnerships for Underserved Populations in Amazon’s Worldwide Consumer business.
 She and her team design and implement retail products and services to meet the needs of underserved customer segments.
 Her team drove the launch of Amazon’s Supplemental Nutrition Assistance (SNAP) acceptance program, which enables SNAP recipients the opportunity to purchase groceries online using their EBT card.
-Most recently, she launched Amazon’s food access program with the goal of giving residents living in healthy food priority areas more options to find affordable, quality and diverse groceries.
-The program engages community-based organizations to amplify their Anti-hunger efforts and raise awareness about the vast array of services that Amazon offers in these communities.
+Most recently, she launched Amazon’s food access program with the goal of giving residents living in healthy food priority areas more options to find affordable, quality, and diverse groceries.
+The program engages community-based organizations to amplify their anti-hunger efforts and raise awareness about the vast array of services that Amazon offers in these communities.

-Preceding the start of her Amazon career in 2016, she spent over 20 years in financial services holding executive roles at Fleet Credit Card Services, Bank of America and Barclays Bank.
-Nancy is recognized as a strategic thought leader with a proven track record of leading enterprise-level transformation initiatives in the areas of operations, regulatory relations, corporate training, quality assurance, customer experience and diversity.
-She has functioned as an executive coach at the National Diversity Women’s Business Leadership conference and has built a legacy of coaching leaders across the globe in the areas of career development, global business management and leading change.
-Nancy holds a Bachelor of Science degree in Organizational Dynamics and is a Senior Certified Professional through the Society for Human Resource Management (SHRM).
+Preceding the start of her Amazon career in 2016, Dalton spent over 20 years in financial services holding executive roles at Fleet Credit Card Services, Bank of America and Barclays Bank.
+She is recognized as a strategic thought leader with a proven track record of leading enterprise-level transformation initiatives in the areas of operations, regulatory relations, corporate training, quality assurance, customer experience and diversity.
+She has functioned as an executive coach at the National Diversity Women’s Business Leadership conference and has built a legacy of coaching leaders across the globe in the areas of career development, global business management, and leading change.
+Dalton holds a Bachelor of Science degree in Organizational Dynamics and is a Senior Certified Professional through the Society for Human Resource Management (SHRM).
 She is also certified as a Prince 2 Project Management practitioner.

 Back to top